 If the committee would like the ability to terminate, with or without cause, at any time throughout the term of the contract, then the contract must provide the owners’ corporation (OC) with that right.

-If the committee would like to have the ability to control the handling of its funds and records, then that must be spelled out as well.
+If the committee would like to have the ability to control the handling of its funds and records, then that must be spelt out as well.

 The time to discuss what you want the relationship to be and how its ending should be handled, naturally, is before you sign the agreement.